Biking the Virginia Creeper Trail

 - Protect the fragile cave environment.

 Scouts will be responsible for supplying and preparing their own dinner Thursday night and breakfast and lunch on Friday.
+This is the perfect opportunity for those scouts needing to satisfy their First Class cooking requirements.
 All of the scout cooking equipment (grills, stoves, etc.) will be available for scouts to use.
 We will be car camping each night so you can plan accordingly.
 Beginning with dinner on Friday night the troop will supply the rest of the meals through Sunday lunch.
 Scouts should make sure to have their mess kits or a plastic plate and utensils to eat with.
 And of course that ever present water bottle!
 Watch out for a troop favorite during Saturday night dinner as we celebrate a great three nights together as a troop!!

 We will meet at the scout hut at 1:30 PM in order to leave by 2:00 PM on Thursday in the church busses.
-We expect to return to Spartanburg about 4 pm on Sunday.
-The cost will be $140.00 per person to cover bike rental and shuttle bus to the top of the mountain, spelunking fees, camping accommodations, transportation, and all meals from Friday dinner – Sunday lunch.
+We expect to return to Spartanburg about 3 pm on Sunday.
+The cost will be $175.00 per person to cover bike rental and shuttle bus, spelunking guides and equipment, camping accommodations, transportation, and all meals from Friday dinner – Sunday lunch.

 As we are dealing with two outfitters who must make plans based on our numbers the registration deadline is Sunday, July 15th.